Assessment & Immediate Plan

 No one has been able to figure out what is wrong with my dog.

-Health is a frequent consideration of cases I work on.
+Health is a frequent and often overlooked consideration of cases I work on.
 I frequently collaborate with veterinary specialists on a wide variety of concerns.
-Especially if you have had trouble getting help getting the root of a possibly health related issue, I am very keen to offer my eyes on your case and collaborate with your veterinarian and/or veterinary team.
+Especially if you have had trouble getting help getting the root of a possibly health-related issue, I am very keen to offer my eyes on your case and frequently collaborate with client’s veterinarians and/or veterinary specialists/teams.

 I see a muzzle being used in one of your behavior stories...
 Will my dog have to wear a muzzle?